 Use double-side adhesive tape only for temporary attachment of the detector.
 The tape runs dry with time, which can cause falling, false triggering, and detector malfunction.

-If LED doesn’t blink after fixing in SmartBracket, check the status of the tamper in the Ajax app and then the fixing tightness of the panel.
+If the LED doesn’t blink after fixing in SmartBracket, check the status of the tamper in the Ajax app and then the fixing tightness of the panel.

 If someone detaches the detector from the surface or takes it off the attachment panel, the security system notifies you.